vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

-## Checking if the item is in the wishlist
+## Checking if the item is on the wishlist

-To check if a product is already in cart pass it to `isInWishlist` method:
+To check if a product is already on the wishlist pass it to `isOnWishlist` method:

 ```vue
 <template>